ibexa/documentation-user/docs/content_management/content_model.md

 **Fields and field types:**

 - [[= product_name =]] comes with a collection of essential field types.
-- It is possible to extend the system by creating custom field types for special needs.
+- It's possible to extend the system by creating custom field types for special needs.

 !!! note "More information"